 The purchasing models discussed above assume there is a fee for the software, but that is not always the case.
 Today’s chiropractic offices have the choice to use and/or test drive chiropractic applications without committing to a purchase.
 Below are several commonly used free options

 Free Demos: Most, if not all emr software makers will give prospective practices the chance to see a guided demonstration of the software led by the company’s subject matter expert.
 This free demo is part of the typical sales cycle and may be one-on-one, pre-recorded, or a part of a group demonstration.
 Aggressive software makers will take the free demo a step further and give practices access to a limited version of the software to try for themselves.
 However, the limited version is usually a “sandbox” or non-production environment not to be used for live data or patients.

 Free trials for limited time: This free option provides practices access to a fully functioning version of the software.
 However, the access comes with time restrictions.
 After 5, 10, 14, or even 30 days of access, the practice must make a purchase decision to buy access to the software should they wish to continue using it.
 Many chiropractic offices use this method to try out the workflows and may begin use with patients if they are seriously considering the upgrade once the free trial has expired.

 When evaluating free options for office software, it is wise to ask questions about access limitations and whether the software maker recommends using the free version with real patients.
-At FreeChiro, the free medical billing and the free EHR are fully operational production versions of the software and we encourage you to use in real client setting.
+At FreeChiro, the free appointment scheduler, practice management software, and the free EHR are fully operational production versions of the software and we encourage you to use in real client setting.

 What Software Features Should I Look For?